LordChunder/RunescapeAI/README.md

 1. Install Python 3.8 or higher https://www.python.org/downloads/
 2. Install RunescapeAI dependencies [requirements.txt](/requirements.txt)
-    * Open a console inside the root RunscapeAI folder.
+    * Open a console inside the root RunescapeAI folder.
     * run ```$ pip install -r requirements.txt```
 3. **IMPORTANT:** Make sure your monitor scaling is at 100% or RunescapeAI will not be able to detect properly.
     1. Right click and go to `Display Settings`